-Welcome to the first episode of SGV Connect, Streetsblog Los Angeles' podcast covering the San Gabriel Valley.
-We kickoff our new podcast with a series of interviews conducted by Brian Velez on the pending report by the U.S. Department of the Interior examning whether or not previous administrations followed proper procedure in creating national monuments.
+Welcome to the latest episode of SGV Connect, Streetsblog Los Angeles’ podcast covering the San Gabriel Valley, featuring hosts Damien Newton and Brian Velez.
+SGV Connect’s new episode includes a series of interviews conducted by Brian Velez on the pending report by the U.S. Department of the Interior examining whether or not previous administrations followed proper procedure in creating national monuments.

 A National Monument is a place of historic, scenic, or scientific interest set aside for preservation usually by presidential proclamation.
 The San Gabriel Valley National Monument covers 342,177 acres of the Angeles National Forest and 4,002 acres of neighboring San Bernardino National Forest.

-Velez interviews Chu and Roderick Burr, two supporters of keeping the San Gabriel Mountains Monument as it is.
-He also speaks with Glendora City Councilwoman Judy Nelson, who opposed the designation of the monument in 2014 and hopes the current administration can make some changes to the designation.
+Velez interviews Congressmember Judy Chu and Los Angeles resident Roderick Burr, two supporters of keeping the San Gabriel Mountains Monument as it is.
+He also speaks with Glendora City Councilmember Judy Nelson, who opposed parts of the designation of the monument in 2014 but currently has a more supportive view.

-A final report is due in August which could decide whether or not Trump challenges the National Monument designation made by the previous administration.
+A final report, due in August, could decide whether or not Trump challenges the National Monument designation made by the previous administration.
 In the meantime, there is a lot of waiting, and a lot of unease, from supporters of the monument.

 #DamienTalks is supported by Foothill Transit, offering car-free travel throughout the San Gabriel Valley with connections to the new Gold Line Stations across the Foothills and Commuter Express lines traveling into the heart of downtown L.A.
 To plan your trip, visit Foothill Transit.
 “Foothill Transit.
 Going Good Places.”